-Growing up queer, mixed race, and Asian in the American south, my identity often felt like an absence of any identity at all.
-For a long time, I existed in a kind of limbo state, not having a language to describe myself.
-Until my early twenties, I was unaware that the word “mixed race” existed, much less as a term that I had the option to identify with.
+Growing up queer, mixed race, and Asian in the American South, my identity often felt like an absence of any identity at all.
+For a long time I existed in a kind of limbo state, not having a language to describe myself.
+Until my early twenties, I was unaware the word “mixed race” existed, much less as a term I had the option to identify with.

-Because I neither knew nor saw any other mixed race children or people around me, for a long time my sense of self was only defined as a negation: I was certainly not white, and certainly not Japanese (at least by the standards of ethnic purity that were operative within my Japanese family and community), but as to what I was, actually, no one could really say.
+Because I neither knew nor saw any other mixed race children or people around me, for a long time my sense of self was only defined as a negation: I was certainly not white, and certainly not Japanese (at least by the standards of ethnic purity operative within my Japanese family and community).
+But as to what I was, actually, no one could really say.

-These conversations were leaving out folks with mixed black and asian ancestry, for example, or black and indigenous ancestry, folks that were of mixed south and east asian descent, folks that were of mixed east and central asian descent, folks of black and south asian descent or mixed Afro-Latinx folks, for example.
+These conversations were leaving out folks with mixed Black and Asian ancestry, for example.
+Or Black and Indigenous ancestry, folks of mixed South and East Asian descent, folks of mixed East and Central Asian descent, folks of Black and South Asian descent, or mixed Afro-Latinx folks, for example.

 There were so many narratives and experiences of mixed race identities that, I came to realize, had almost no visual or verbal representation in our culture, even among the queer and activist communities I inhabited.
 Their faces, stories, and complexions were not the ones being pictured when people talked about “mixed race” identity.

 In so many ways, the dominant images and stories around mixed race identities in the U.S. revolve around folks who are half white, and/or whose mixed race identity gives them a proximity to whiteness that other mixed race folks and people of color don’t have.
 And while it’s important to talk about the complexities of being mixed race in a white supremacist society, it’s also important that we don’t default to re-centering whiteness in those conversations.